prodgang/bookofprimes/words/pre/poset.md

 1. **Time** In special relativity, observers can see the same events happening in a different order (e.g. A happens before B for one person, but A happens after B for another person).
 This forms a partial order - see [here](https://physics.stackexchange.com/questions/227049/is-causality-a-total-order) for more info.
 2. **Getting Dressed** A similar, but much simpler, time-based example is how to get dressed.
 You have to put your T-shirt on before your sweater before your coat, but you could put your socks on before or after any of these.
 I got this from [here](https://courses.grainger.illinois.edu/cs173/fa2008/lectures/lect_34.pdf), where you can see a few more examples.
 3. **Family Trees** People are (transitively) descended from other people.
 But when we draw family trees, they are not total because people of the same generation or not descended from each other.
 So its a partial order.
 In fact, anything that can be drawn as a tree is a partial order.
-4. **Privelege** In our society, some groups of people are more privleged than others.
-Intersectionality is the idea that combining priveleges makes things more complicated.
+4. **Privilege** In our society, some groups of people are more privileged than others.
+Intersectionality is the idea that combining privileges makes things more complicated.
 [This talk](https://youtu.be/48VqWQ2YbGk?si=9IP_4SZn7q3yxupP&t=2213) explores how partial orders can help clarify some of these complications.

 (sections:pre:lattice)=
 # Lattices